 Joshua Foust also said this week that the Stratfor emails “weren’t surprising” for people in the know.
 That’s false.
 And he said “weren’t surprising” as if the leak is already over.
 We’ve barely scratched the surface.
 The mainstream media in the US doesn’t want to research the information I’ve been describing, they’re not familiar with it, they don’t care.
 They bash Jeremy’s contribution on the one hand, but on the other hand, the New York Times (as documented by the NYT Examiner), NPR, and other news organizations collaborate or share information with Stratfor behind the scenes.
 That’s the US mainstream media for you, hypocritical.
 Turn them off.

 There are easily decades’ worth of research remaining for the Stratfor documents.
 Not only are there more than five million emails, but many of them have PDF attachments of up to hundreds of pages each.
-Examples of these attachments include intelligence bulletins from the Drug Enforcement Agency’s El Paso Intelligence Center, Texas Department of Public Safety threat assessments and situation reports, and intelligence products created by Department of Homeland Security state fusion centers.
+Examples of these attachments include intelligence bulletins from the Drug Enforcement Administration’s El Paso Intelligence Center, Texas Department of Public Safety threat assessments and situation reports, and intelligence products created by Department of Homeland Security state fusion centers.
 There are even intelligence products created by Stratfor competitors whom the firm was studying such as Total Intelligence Solutions, the Institute of Terrorism Research and Response, and Oxford Analytica.
 So Jeremy didn’t just provide us with information from Stratfor, but also from other private intelligence firms and government intelligence organizations.
 Again, most of this material hasn’t been researched yet.

 But here are some of the greatest hits of what has been uncovered so far.